-First Act guitars for kids are really popular beginners guitars.
+The First Act Guitar are a really popular beginners and Kids Guitar.
 Sold Everywhere!

-First Act Guitar for Kids is a relatively well known manufacturer of guitars as well as other musical instruments including drum sets, saxophones, clarinets, trumpets as well as amplifiers.
+The First Act Guitar is a relatively well known manufacturer of guitars as well as other musical instruments including drum sets, saxophones, clarinets, trumpets as well as amplifiers.
 And perhaps more importantly, they’re actually quite well known for producing children’s musical educational products.

-Founded in 1995 and based in Boston, Massachusetts, they’ve produced limited edition guitars known as ‘Lola’, ‘Sheena’, and ‘Delia’, of which have been played by famous artists such as Franz Ferdinand’s Nick McCarthy and Aerosmith’s Brad Whitford, among others.
+Founded in 1995 and based in Boston, Massachusetts, they’ve produced the limited edition First Act guitar known as ‘Lola’, ‘Sheena’, and ‘Delia’, of which have been played by famous artists such as Franz Ferdinand’s Nick McCarthy and Aerosmith’s Brad Whitford, among others.
 For those of you that are interested, they’ve even produced a special Paul Westerberg signature guitar!

 Another key moment for the First Act brand was when they partnered with Adam Levine, the main vocalist and guitarist for Maroon 5, this time in 2008.
 They produced the “222” line of musical products, comprising of 22 different items with the main one being an electric guitar designed by Adam.
 It was engraved with his lucky number, and the name for the series: 222.